Private Applicators

 This includes (but is not limited to) any person transporting or storing opened pesticide containers, cleaning equipment, disposing of excess pesticides, spray mix, equipment wash waters, pesticide containers, and other materials containing paraquat.

-The EPA-approved online training is available from the National Pesticide Safety Education Center: Paraquat Training.
+The EPA-approved online training is available for free from Syngenta: Paraquat Training.
+Select a free virtual training date by clicking “Syngenta Crop Protection” on the linked EPA Paraquat Dichloride Training website.
 More information on EPA’s 2016 Paraquat Human Health Mitigation Decision can be found here: Paraquat Dichloride

 Required Recordkeeping